developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/api/barcode/index.md

 ####Type
 <span class='text-info'>BOOLEAN</span>
 ####Description
 It indicates to the scan driver to disconnect any existing connection between an external Bluetooth scanner and the terminal.
 When a BT scanner establishes connection to the terminal it will not automatically disconnect when the scanner is disabled by calling Scanner.disable().
 If this parameter is set the scanning driver will force the scanner to disconnect.
 Please note that if this parameter is set to true, it will not fire the DISCONNECTED state.
-It supports on Android with EMDK version 6.6 and above.
+Supported on Android devices with EMDK version 6.6 and above.
 ####Access

 * Instance: This property can be accessed via an instance object of this class: <code>myObject.disconnectOnExit</code>